Reporting MIPS Measures in Documentation

 - #226: Preventive Care and Screening: Tobacco Use: Screening and Cessation Intervention

-- #HM4: Functional Status Change for Patients with Upper-limb Functional Status Deficit
+- IROMS 13: Functional Status Change for Patients With Lower Extremity Functional Status Deficit

-- #HM5: Functional Status Change for Patients with Neck Functional Status Deficit
+- IROMS 15: Functional Status Change for Patients With Neck Functional Status Deficit

-- #HM6: Functional Status Change for Patients with Low Back Functional Status Deficit
+- IROMS 17: Functional Status Change for Patients With Low Back Functional Status Deficit

 - #HM7: Functional Status Change for Patients with Vestibular Dysfunction